nikouu/dotnet-optimization-cheatsheet/README.md

 # Dotnet Optimization Cheatsheet

-Practical neato performance/speed/"hacks" for .NET.
+Practical neato performance/speed/"hacks"/good practices for .NET.
 Like bypassing safties in your car and ripping out the seats in your car to make it go faster, some of these come with a ⚠**RISK**⚠.
 This means you should understand your own scenario and what the relevant risks are.

 So let's just call these *educational*.
 Each item is fully referenced so you can educate yourself too.
-Oh and they're more about language features over things like what should be existing good coding practices and architecture.
+Oh and they're mostly about language features over things like what should be existing good coding practices and architecture.

 In respect to taking on something from below:
 1. Write unit tests so you have a baseline for your functionality